abhayKashyap03/image_captioning/README.md

 The files are first extracted, and converted to dictionaries and dataframes for easier operations and for better readability.
 The captions are stripped of punctiations, numbers and single letter words for better recognition and predictions of captions by the model and the "clean text" is returned.
-The captions are added with "startseq" and "endseq" att he starting and ending of the text respectively, for the model to identify the starting and ending of the captions.
+The captions are added with "startseq" and "endseq" at the starting and ending of the text respectively, for the model to identify the starting and ending of the captions.
 `images` is an ordered dictionary containing the predictions made by the VGG16 model, which are used to test the final model.
 The caption texts are converted to an array of integers using Tokenizer, which is similar to the preprocessing of an image into an integer array.
 The text-converted-integer arrays are then preprocessed along with the images and are converted into sequences using `pad_sequences` and the output texts are converted to binary matrices using `to_categorical`.